 Also, this approach requires you to have force update mechanisms in place.
-It would also be great if you could block the write side of the app (that can be done with Firestore authorization rules, but that will result in suboptimal user experience) just in case.
+It would also be great if you could block the write side of the app (that can be done with Firestore authorization rules, but that will result in a suboptimal user experience), just in case.

 This is by far the easiest approach but one that is really disruptive to your app.
 If your users are active, you will have difficulty justifying this.
 Also, if anything goes wrong during the migration, the process might be much longer than initially expected, which will anger your users even more.

-This is a variation on the big bang deployment that would require no downtime.
+This variation on the big bang deployment would require no downtime.
 You do mostly the same things as with big bang, but instead of disabling the old app, you put it in read-only mode.
 It would help if you also nudged your users to update the app, but now you don’t need to force them to update.

 We did this in one of our projects (where Firestore was used as a database of server-generated data).
-The data was read-only right from the beginning, so we had a somewhat simpler case - we hadn’t to shut down the app.
+The data was read-only right from the beginning, so we had a somewhat simpler case - we hadn’t shut down the app.
 It worked great, and no one noticed, maybe apart from the fact that the new version worked much faster.

 You can extend the previous approach and sync the data from the new store to the old one and the other way around.
 This way, your old app would work uninterrupted.
 It also means that you need to continuously sync the data between two, possibly quite different, storages.

 If you have any business rules that require consistency, you will have a hard time enforcing them - what if two users using different app versions try to do the same action simultaneously?
 Both will win because one won’t know about the other, and optimistic concurrency won’t help here.
 This makes the approach very hard, requiring much thought to work correctly.